birdnet-team/birdnetTools/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of birdnetTools is to …
+The goal of birdnetTools is to provide a streamlined set of tools for processing, validating, and visualizing output from the BirdNET sound analysis algorithm.
+This package helps ecologists and researchers efficiently interpret BirdNET results.

 ## Installation